perchrh/aws-s3-demo/README.md

 *There are no code examples for v2 api, only (outdated) snippets*

+### Amazon cloud basic concepts ###
+S3 is (one of) Amazon Cloud's storage solution.
+Amazon Cloud is called AWS.

+A **bucket** is a container for objects stored in Amazon S3.
+Every object is contained in a bucket.

+An **object** in this context can be thought of as a file.

+Inside a bucket, objects are named using **keys**.
+A key can be photos/2017/july/DCP_123123.jpg.
+Every key must be unique, and it refers to a single object.
+Note that you can put separators like '/' in a key to group keys, similar to a folder structure on a PC.

+A bucket is located in a geographical **region**.
+There are mechanisms to mirror buckets to other regions and so.
+A region is for example EU (Frankfurt).
+When you put data in a bucket, you are guaranteed that Amazon will not store the data elsewhere than the bucket's region, if you do not explicitly enable mirroring or similar features.

+**Bucket policies** provide centralized access control to buckets and objects based on a variety of conditions, including Amazon S3 operatons, requesters, resources, and aspects of the request (e.g. IP address).
+For example, a user can be given access to a particular bucket, from the corporate network only, during business hours only, and through HTTPS only.

+Data can be encrypted at rest (server-side) and/or in-flight (upload or download time).

 ### Exercise 0 ###
 List your S3-buckets.
 You may receive an empty list.